 Sales Goals + Business Theme → Seasonal Objectives + Seasonal News

-Typically your sales goals and business theme will drive your seasonal objectives and news.
+Typically your sales goals and your business theme will drive your seasonal objectives and news.
 Sometimes you’ll use your seasonal goals to determine the focus.

 3. Seasonal Objectives

 Use your Goals from above and split them appropriately through the year.
 Break them down by season, quarter, or promotional period.
-For example, at Starbucks the Christmas holiday season was a very intense sales period that lasted from mid-November to just after the New Year.
-There were sales and service goals set solely this 7 or 8 week period.
+For example, at Starbucks, the Christmas holiday season was a very intense sales period that lasted from mid-November to just after the New Year.
+There were sales and service goals set solely for this 7 or 8 week period.